This was my favorite beer of the night.

 Entrรฉe

-Applewood Smoked, UBU Glazed Pork Ribs topped with Fried Leeks served with
+Applewood Smoked, UBU Glazed Pork Ribs topped with Fried Leeks

 Roasted Root Vegetables and Whipped Yukon Potatoes